Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Symmetry-allowed Hamiltonian

 The model we consider is the spin--1/2 magnet on the bilayer Kagome lattice, shown in Fig.~\ref{fig:BZ_and_deltas}(a).
 We first establish the most general form of first--neighbour and second--neighbour interactions allowed by the D$_{6h}$ symmetry of this lattice.
 The resulting model,

-has fifteen adjustable parameters, and contains terms we which can group as symmetric XXZ exchanges respecting the $U(1)$ symmetry (rotations around the $z$ axes), $\mathcal{H}_{\text{XXZ}}$; antisymmetric Dzyaloshinskii-Moriya (DM) interactions, $\mathcal{H}_{\text{DM}}$; and symmetric diagonal and off diagonal exchange anisotropies breaking the $U(1)$ symmetry and which we name the "bond--nematic" interactions (defined below), $\mathcal{H}_{\text{Nematic}}$.
+has fifteen adjustable parameters, and contains terms which we can group as symmetric XXZ exchanges, $\mathcal{H}_{\text{XXZ}}$; antisymmetric Dzyaloshinskii-Moriya (DM) interactions, $\mathcal{H}_{\text{DM}}$; and symmetric diagonal and off-diagonal exchange anisotropies, which we name the "bond--nematic" interactions (defined below), $\mathcal{H}_{\text{Nematic}}$.

 To determine the different contributions to Eq.~(\ref{eq:H.D6h}), we consider the hexagonal prism formed by six interlayer spin--dimers [Fig.~\ref{fig:BZ_and_deltas}(b)], which forms the smallest building block with the full symmetry of lattice.
 In what follows, we refer to these interlayer dimers simply as ``dimers'', and we will ultimately build topological bands from the triplet excitations of a quantum paramgnet formed by singlets on these dimer bonds.
-The bilayer hexagon contains three such dimers A, B, and C that lie within the kagome unit cell, as well as three more, A', B', and C', which correspond to neighboring dimers translated by $\boldsymbol{\delta}_3$, $\boldsymbol{\delta}_1$, and $\boldsymbol{\delta}_2$, respectively [Fig.~\ref{fig:BZ_and_deltas}(a)].
+The bilayer hexagon contains three such dimers $A$, $B$, and $C$ that lie within the kagome unit cell, as well as three more, $A'$, $B'$, and $C'$, which correspond to neighboring dimers translated by $\boldsymbol{\delta}_3$, $\boldsymbol{\delta}_1$, and $\boldsymbol{\delta}_2$, respectively [Fig.~\ref{fig:BZ_and_deltas}(a)].

-We proceed by analysing all possible interactions bilinear in spins, starting from the transformation properties of individual spin components under three generators of the D$_{6h}$ point group, C$_6$, C'$_2$, and $\sigma_h$ [Table~\ref{tab:D6h}].
+We proceed by analysing all possible interactions bilinear in spins, starting from the transformation properties of individual spin components under three generators of the D$_{6h}$ point group, C$_6$, C$'_2$, and $\sigma_h$ [Table~\ref{tab:D6h}].
 All remaining group elements can be constructed as a combinations of these three operations.
 The different types of term which arise are considered, bond by bond, below.